 YouTube Video on Awase Dashi here.

-Amazingly simple to make, packing a subtle yet complex Umami flavour, Dashi is Japanese for stock, and is the mainstay of many Japanese soups, sauces and a host of other dishes.
+Dashi is Japanese for stock, and is extremely simple to make, packing a subtle yet complex Umami flavour.
+Dashi is the mainstay of many Japanese soups, sauces and a host of other dishes.

 Dashi is so easy to make from scratch that after reading this, you’ll never reach for a sachet or ready made version – ever!
 If you have a Japanese store nearby where you get anything Japanese, chances are, they’ll stock at least one of the two combination ingredients you’ll need to make Dashi.